India–South Korea relations explained

 Envoy1:Amit Kumar

-India–South Korea relations have made great strides in recent years and have become truly multidimensional, spurred by a significant convergence of interests, mutual goodwill and high-level exchanges.
+India–South Korea relations have advanced particularly due to united interests, mutual goodwill, and high-level exchanges.
 South Korea is currently the fifth largest source of investment in India.[2]
-Korean companies such as LG, Samsung and Hyundai have established manufacturing and service facilities in India, and several Korean construction companies won grants for a portion of the many infrastructural building plans in India, such as the National Highways Development Project.[2]
-Tata Motors' purchase of Daewoo Commercial Vehicles at the cost of US$102 million highlights India's investments in Korea, which consist mostly of subcontracting.[2]
+Korean companies such as LG, Samsung and Hyundai have established manufacturing and service facilities in India, and several Korean construction companies won grants for a portion of the many infrastructural building plans in India such as the National Highways Development Project.[2]
+Tata Motors' purchase of Daewoo Commercial Vehicles at the cost of US$102 million highlights one of India's many investments in Korea which consist mostly of subcontracting.[2]

-The Indian Community in Korea is estimated to number 8,000.
-Their composition includes businesspeople, IT professionals, scientists, research fellows, students and workers.
-There are about 150 businesspeople dealing mainly in textiles.
-Over 1,000 IT professionals and software engineers have recently come to Korea to work, including in large conglomerates such as Samsung and LG.
-There are about 500 scientists and post-doctoral research scholars in Korea.[3]
+The Indian community in Korea is estimated to be around 8,000 people, specifically businesspeople, IT professionals, scientists, research fellows, students, and workers; there are about 150 businesspeople dealing mainly in textiles, and over 1,000 IT professionals and software engineers have recently come to Korea to work, including in large conglomerates such as Samsung and LG.
+Additionally, there are about 500 scientists and post-doctoral research scholars in Korea.[3]

 Pre-modern relations